Welcome to Malmö Museer

 Animals and Nature

-Our common nature – about your nature, our nature and nature closest to us, Colour, Form and Function – about the ingenuity of nature and animals and The making of Skåne, an exhibition about Skåne´s geology.
+Our common nature – about your nature, our nature and nature closest to us, Colour, Form and Function – about the ingenuity of nature and animals, and Skåne dinosaurs and other really old animals – a playful journey from Earth's prehistoric to the present day with focus on Skåne - a journey of 4.6 billion years!

 Antiquity and the Middle Ages